dmbarbour/glas/docs/GlasApps.md

 ### Checked Shared State

 Annotations may describe type assumptions on the shared datbase.
 The runtime may validate these assumptions to detect type errors, and may also write type assumptions into the database (together with metadata like app name) to support checked, asynchronous interactions.
 If necessary, we could block database transactions on a subset of registers while the user debugs.

-### Rejecting References

-It is easy to introduce and implement a heap-like reference API.
-Consider:

-* `sys.heap.alloc : [heap] HeapRef<heap>` - allocate reference to a heap.
-* `sys.heap.rw(HeapRef<heap>, NewVal) : [heap] OldVal` - swap data with heap.

-Here the 'heap' argument is used associatively, supporting allocation of multiple heaps.
-It also influences lifespan and valid scope for HeapRefs.

-Unfortunately, a heap API complicate conflict analysis, garbage collection, and support for linear types.
-In context of live coding, heap refs complicate schema changes.
-And glas lacks any equivalent to first-class functions, so we introduce an inconsistency where 'methods' and 'registers' can be coupled to support stack objects, but we cannot couple methods to heap refs for first-class OOP.

-Perhaps there will be sufficient demand to implement a heap-like API later, but I'd like to see how far we can go without.

 ## Concurrency